kk2lly/hinnkaBrowser/README.md

-# Most fun portable private browser with theme, modded settings, private search engine (Brave Search)
+# Most fun portable private browser with theme, modded settings, [private search engine](https://search.brave.com)

 # The Extension Are Using Is uBlock Origin, So Users Needs Browser Without Ads And Trackers like [Brave Browser](https://brave.com)!